sigds2014/web-design/README.md

 Once added, clone the gh-pages repository to your desktop version.
 There is a button in the far right column.

-Test out commiting and syncing on the index.html file in the folder with your name on it.
+Test out commiting (command+return) and syncing (command+s) on the index.html file in the folder with your name on it.